dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/dispatch.md

 * OtherAdapter: `otheradapter__my_macro`
 * _default:_ `default__my_macro`

-By default, dbt will search for implementations in the root project, internal projects (e.g. `dbt`, `dbt_postgres`), and the package where the macro is defined.
-If the `packages` argument is provided, it searches the specified list of packages in order until it finds a working implementation.
+**Namespace:** By default, dbt will search for implementations in the root project and internal projects (e.g. `dbt`, `dbt_postgres`).
+If the `macro_namespace` argument is provided, it searches the specified namespace (package) for implementations instead.
+It is also possible to "reroute" the namespace searching by defining a `dispatch` project config.

 ### A simple example